alexUXUI/personal-blog/src/pages/blog/2019-03-27-micro-frontends.md

 Micro front end architectures are a good fit for teams with a large frontend code base that is made up of, or can be split into discrete sections of functionality.

-## Who should use micro frontends?
+## Who should use micro frontends:

 You and your team!
 Micro frontends are great place to give back to the community because there are not a enough people sharing their experiences with this design pattern.